RealCyberNomadic/Termux-Setup-Script/README.md

 Suites Included

-Blutter Suite
++Blutter Suite

 A comprehensive toolkit focused on reverse engineering and APK modification, featuring:

-APKEditor for editing APK files, including resources and manifests.
+- APKEditor for editing APK files, including resources and manifests.

-Hermes tools for decompiling and disassembling Hermes bytecode.
+- Hermes tools for decompiling and disassembling Hermes bytecode.

 Installation and update management for Blutter’s toolset.

 Automated processing for ARM64 binaries.

-Radare2 Suite
++Radare2 Suite

-A powerful set of tools for binary analysis and reverse engineering, including:
+- A powerful set of tools for binary analysis and reverse engineering, including:

-Assembly-level disassembly of Android bundles.
+- Assembly-level disassembly of Android bundles.

-Detailed disassembly and analysis capabilities.
+- Detailed disassembly and analysis capabilities.

-Installation support for Hermes Bytecode Tool (HBCTOOL).
+- Installation support for Hermes Bytecode Tool (HBCTOOL).

-APK signing and verification with KeySigner.
+- APK signing and verification with KeySigner.

-Installation and updating of the Radare2 framework.
+- Installation and updating of the Radare2 framework.

-Signature detection and analysis via SigTool.
+- Signature detection and analysis via SigTool.

 Why I Created This Script